 Katja gets three and nicks the forth.
 They go back and forth like this, replace a couple of shredded cans.
 Go through a hundred fifty rounds total.
 By the last couple of magazines, they get the cans from twenty yards with eight percent accuracy.

 Katya, "Let's go, good enough for now."

 On the way back, Katya says, "Ellen, find a place where we can practice on moving target.
 Better even, find us property with no one around, maybe with old house or farm with a barn.
 We will build shooting range with moving targets."

 "I'm on it, that's gonna be fun.
 Got to be a bunch of places, might have to drive out of town a ways."

 "Even better.
 Make sure is isolated, no nosy people, nobody to hear gunshot."

 "I'm your girl.
 How much you wanna spend?"

 "Don't know.
 Does not need to be nice, just so things work, water, electric, we are not moving in, maybe stay overnight sometimes.
-You search, quiet, look for listing online.
-No rush, better to find good isolated place."
+Look for listing online.
+No rush, better to find good isolated spot."